 The Mainline of Florida's Turnpike System is 320 miles long.
-It consists of the 265-mile expressway between Wildwood/I-75 in central Florida and Miami (Golden Glades), the 47-mile HEFT in Miami-Dade County and the eight-mile Beachline West in Orlando.
+It consists of the 265-mile expressway between Wildwood/I-75 in central Florida and Miami (Golden Glades), the 47-mile SR 821 (HEFT) in Miami-Dade County and the eight-mile Beachline West in Orlando.
 The interchange numbering system, based on mileposts (MP), starts at "0" in Florida City and ends with the I-75 junction at MP 309.
 As shown on the map, the Turnpike Mainline serves all major east coast communities between Miami and Fort Pierce.
 North of Fort Pierce, the Mainline turns inland passing south and west of Orlando in the vicinity of Walt Disney World, and joins I-75 north of Wildwood.
-Opened in stages between 1957 and 1974, the north-south portion of the Turnpike Mainline currently has access at 66 interchanges.
+Opened in stages between 1957 and 1974, the north-south portion of the Turnpike Mainline currently has access at 68 interchanges.

-The HEFT portion of the Mainline extends from the junction at Miramar west and then south to US 1 at Florida City, the gateway to the Florida Keys.
-While forming a beltway around Miami and other older coastal cities, such as Hialeah and Coral Gables, county development has, since its opening to traffic, extended westward to and beyond the HEFT.
-The road has become an urban commuting facility as well as a long-distance intercity highway serving commercial and recreational traffic (a portion of this 2013C Bond proceeds will be used to widen both directions of the HEFT from Hainlin Mill Drive to Kendall Drive.
+The SR 821 (HEFT) portion of the Mainline extends from the junction at Miramar west and then south to US 1 at Florida City, the gateway to the Florida Keys.
+While forming a beltway around Miami and other older coastal cities, such as Hialeah and Coral Gables, county development has, since its opening to traffic, extended westward to and beyond SR 821 (HEFT).
+The road has become an urban commuting facility as well as a long-distance intercity highway serving commercial and recreational traffic.
+SR 821 was the first facility to be converted to All-Electronic Tolling (AET) in February 2011.
+A portion of 2013C, 2014A and 2015A Bond proceeds are being used to widen both directions of the SR 821 (HEFT) from Hainlin Mill Drive to SR 836.
 This same characteristic applies to the Turnpike Mainline throughout Miami-Dade, Broward and Palm Beach counties.
+The conversion of Hollywood Boulevard and Griffin Road ramps in August 2015, marked the completed AET conversion of the southern section of the Southern Coin System from Golden Glades to I-595 (except Dolphin Center Interchange).
+The next phase is the remaining section of the Southern Coin System which will be converted to AET in FY 2019 followed by the Ticket System in FY 2020.